M4ckl/lab4-parser-python/README.md

         }

--Обязательное задание:
+- Mandatory Task:

-Написать программу на языке Python 3.x, которая бы осуществляла парсинг и конвертацию исходного файла в новый.
+Write a Python 3.x program that parses and converts the original file into a new format.

--Дополнительное задание 1:
+- Additional Task 1:

-Переписать исходный код, применив найденные библиотеки. Регулярные выражения также нельзя использовать.
+Rewrite the original code using appropriate libraries.
+Regular expressions are not allowed.

--Дополнительное задание 2:
+- Additional Task 2:

-Переписать исходный код, добавив в него использование регулярных выражений
+Rewrite the original code using regular expressions.

--Дополнительное задание 3:
+Additional Task 3:

-Используя свою исходную программу из обязательного задания, программу из дополнительного задания №1 и программу из дополнительного задания №2, сравнить десятикратное время выполнения парсинга + конвертации в цикле.
+Using your programs from the mandatory task, additional task 1, and additional task 2, compare the execution time of parsing + conversion by running each 10 times in a loop.

-Командой python -m timeit "from lab4_parser import функция" найдем время:
+python -m timeit "from lab4_parser import function"

-Вывод:
+Result:

 1)500000 loops, best of 5: 850 nsec per loop

 2)500000 loops, best of 5: 848 nsec per loop

 3)500000 loops, best of 5: 868 nsec per loop

--Дополнительное задание 4:
+- Additional Task 4:

-Переписать исходную, чтобы она осуществляла парсинг и конвертацию исходного файла в любой другой формат (кроме JSON, YAML, XML, HTML): PROTOBUF, TSV, CSV, WML и т.п.
+Rewrite the original code to perform parsing and conversion of the source file into another format (other than JSON, YAML, XML, HTML): e.g., PROTOBUF, TSV, CSV, WML, etc.